What is Salesforce testing?

-Salesforce Testing is key to salesforce projects being deployed smoothly and efficiently.
-This is especially true with automated functional testing, where things you may not have considered during a build, pop up due to the amount of integrated and connected features within Salesforce.
-Proper testing brings these unknowns to the surface, giving you the ability to fix and perfect a new functionality before deploying it to production.
+Salesforce Testing is key to smooth and efficient project deployment.
+This is especially true with automated functional testing, where things you may not have considered during a build pop up due to the amount of integrated and connected features within Salesforce.

-In this post, we will briefly review the two phases of Salesforce testing as well as offer up some best practices and tips to make your deployment a success.
+In this post, we will review two phases of Salesforce testing, as well as offer up five quick wins you can achieve to make your deployment a success.

 Salesforce Functional Testing

 The first phase of software testing that takes place post-development is functional testing.
-It involves the tester making sure that whatever has been developed works alongside the existing org.
-This means reviewing each new feature thoroughly, checking for bugs, and ensuring the new functionality works from start to finish.
-The tester then has to check that the new development works alongside the existing features and that there haven’t been any negative impacts on the existing org.
+This involves a thorough review of each new feature to check for bugs and ensure that the new functionality works as intended from start to finish.
+In addition, the tester also confirms that the new development aligns with the existing features and doesn’t have any negative impacts on the existing org.

 Salesforce UAT Testing